chef/chef-web-docs/release_devkit/source/install_bootstrap.rst

 ..
 THIS PAGE IS IDENTICAL TO docs.chef.io/install_bootstrap.html BY DESIGN
 ..
-THIS PAGE DOCUMENTS chef-client version 12.7
+THIS PAGE IS LOCATED AT THE /release/devkit/ PATH.

 .. include:: ../../chef_master/source/install_bootstrap.rst